 Welcome to the web-site of the Clan Irwin Surname DNA Study.
 This Study was launched in 2005, with the assistance of Kent Irvin, and its website was re-vamped in 2011 and again in 2021, with the assistance of Rick Byers.
 For the Menu to this website click on the 3 parallel lines top left.

-This Study, its website and its administrators are fully independent from both FamilyTreeDNA and the Clan Irwin Association, although the Study continues to support the Association and to recognize that the interests and memberships of the two entities have considerable overlap.
+The Study, its website and its administrators are fully independent from both FamilyTreeDNA and the Clan Irwin Association, although the Study continues to support the Association and to recognize that the interests and memberships of the two entities have considerable overlap.

-This November 2021 Update is the 31st update of our Study.
+This May 2023 Update is the 34th update of our Study.
 Highlights include:

 As Administrator I am happy at any time to answer e-mail queries members and prospective members, and to forward our Main Results table and/or L555 genetic family tree as e-mail attachments.

 I have recently published three books on Irwin genealogy.
 These incorporate several decades of diligent research in many libraries and archives around the world, public and private.
-They update previous books about the Irvings of Bonshaw and the Irvines of Drum and introduce new findings hitherto unpublished.
+They update previous books about the Irvings of Bonshaw and the Irvines of Drum and introduce new research, hitherto unpublished.